xpanvictor/xpanvictor.github.io/topics.md

 - Building a basic ALU
 - So how does the CPU work
 - Can we actually digitalize our brain
-- Latches and now the memroy elements (opinionated)
+- Latches and now the memory elements (opinionated)
 - Reviews of _